jeremyadavis/mobx-state-tree-docs/getting-started.md

 ### Writing code in the browser

-For each example you'll fine a codesandbox playground link.
+For each example you'll find a codesandbox playground link.
 You can start from the playgrond of each point and manually progress to the next tutorial step by using it!
 If you're stuck, feel free to have a sneak peak from the next playground link! :\)

 ### Writing code in the editor